-- 3. Abstract to include (limit one page double-spaced; required): - purpose of the project; - activities to be implemented; - target population to be served; - · expected outcomes; and - school and/or district partners including information about the school rating, poverty index, and/or eligibility for rural schools. - 4.
+3. Abstract to include (limit one page double-spaced, 1-inch margins, 11 pt.
+Calibri font):

+• purpose of the project;

+• activities to be implemented;

+target population to be served;

+- expected outcomes; and - school and/or district partners including information about the school rating, poverty index, and/or eligibility for rural schools. - 4.
 Narrative.
 The narrative of the proposal shall not exceed 20 double-spaced pages (1-inch margins, 11 pt.
 Calibri font) must provide detailed information about the proposed Center and include, at minimum, the following information: - a.
 The Center's Purpose/Focus: Describe the Center's focus and how the Center will benefit both the institution and the targeted P-12 school/district as well as impact P-20 education in the state.
 This section must include evidence of the demonstrated need to be addressed. - b.
 Literature Review.
-Provide the theoretical ground for the proposed work. - c.
+Provide the theoretical ground for the proposed work.

+c.
 Goals and Objectives:

-With specific reference to the Profile of the SC Graduate and to focus on the purpose or long-term outcome of the program, Education Oversight Committee set six goals for EIA programs:1) Improving Teacher Quality, 2) Increasing School Readiness and Early Learning Success, 3) Supporting Struggling Students, 4) Emphasizing Learning in Content Areas, 5) Improving Connections across K-12 Education, Career and Post-Secondary, and 6) Measuring and Evaluation Progress of Student Performance.
+The Education Oversight Committee set six goals for EIA programs: 1) Improving Teacher Quality, 2) Increasing School Readiness and Early Learning Success, 3) Supporting Struggling Students, 4) Emphasizing Learning in Content Areas, 5) Improving Connections across K-12 Education, Career and Post-Secondary, and 6) Measuring and Evaluation Progress of Student Performance.

 The center goals and objectives must be aligned with some of EOC goals, if not all of them.
-Goals, objectives, and effectiveness measures of the proposed Center of Excellence must include, if not all of them, but some of the following:
+Goals, objectives, and effectiveness measures of the proposed Center of

+Excellence must include some of the following: